 5.10.2 The Board may authorize all expenses necessary for the good functioning of the Association.
 It may by resolution hire employees and pay them a salary determined by the directors.

 5.10.3 The Board may designate a person not related to the Association (secretary, treasurer) to assist the senior officers in the exercise of their mandate.
+This person, however, has no voting rights during the meetings of the Board.

 5.10.4 The Board may create any committee deemed necessary for its good functioning and that of the Association.